Average order value

 Getting a customer to spend more can be accomplished through savvy merchandising methods – putting an enticing selection of products in front of them and displaying them in such a way that they are motivated to purchase – or by direct incentives, such as free shipping.

 Successful strategies for increasing AOV include:

-- Return policy for costlier goods ("Feel free to send 'em back if you're not satisfied)
+- Return policy: "Feel free to send them back if you're not satisfied"

-A great way to implement these strategies is to segment out your customer base into multiple groups (eg. small vs. big spenders, low vs. high frequency shoppers) depending on purchase history and target each group with different offers.
+A great way to implement these strategies is to segment out your customer base into multiple groups such as small vs. big spenders and low vs high frequency shoppers depending on purchase history.
+Target each group with different offers.
 For example, to increase the AOV of your high frequency shoppers, you can enroll them in loyalty programs.